YsrMh/AKS-K8S-HELM-OSB-Lab-L400/README.md

 ```console
 helm install --name osba-quickstart azure/wordpress --set persistence.storageClass=azurefiles --set persistence.accessMode=ReadWriteMany --set livenessProbe.initialDelaySeconds=850 --set readinessProbe.initialDelaySeconds=920 --namespace osba-quickstart
 ```

-> **NOTE**: Both of the options above, use Azure Storage mounted as Persistent Volumes (PV) in Kubernetes to persist WordPress data and share them across multiple containers i.e if you re-created a container without a PV, the data within the container is lost.
-Thus, WP media files need to be perserved.
-The issue with Azure Disks, is you can only mount them to one given cluster node at any given time.
-In other words, you cannot scale your application across nodes as your pods on the other nodes will not be able to moun the drives.
-However, Azure files supports being mounted to multiple nodes.

 ### Monitoring WordPress installation